Unboxing My Obsession with Vintage

 If you’re still on the fence about jumping into vintage, start small.
 Slip on that retro band tee or tweed wiggle skirt and take it for a spin.
 Once you dip your toes into this timeless pool, you’ll find it hard to leave.

-Vintage fashion isn’t just about clothing—it’s about emotion, sustainability, and rewriting the “you” story every time you step out the door.
-It’s a love of history combined with an infinite possibility of how those stories can blend with modern life.
+Vintage fashion isn’t just about clothing - it’s about emotion, a punchy talking point, sustainability, and reworking your look every time you step out the door.
+It’s a love of my history combined with an infinite possibility of how those stories can blend with todays modern look.

-Drop me a comment below or share your favourite vintage pieces for others to see just what is possible—I love a good story!
+Drop me a comment below or share your favourite vintage pieces for others to see just what is possible - I love a good story!
+Go figure…